-I'm a figurative painter from New Orleans, Louisiana.
+I'm a painter from New Orleans living in Athens, Georgia.
 I graduated from the New Orleans Center for Creative Arts in 2009.
 After studying at Massachusetts College of Art and Design in Boston for a year and spending an exchange semester at Queens College in New York, I returned home where I received my Bachelor of Fine Arts from the University of New Orleans in 2014.

 Questions & Answers

 What do you love the most about creating art in New Orleans?
 What particular part of your immediate environment, in your neighborhood specifically influences your work?

 I’m influenced by the people and the natural environment around me, I want my paintings to feel like New Orleans by including familiar plant life and vibrant colors.

 Describe your creative process.
 Are there any rituals or rites of passage you exercise before you begin a new piece?

 I collect ideas, sketches, and photos that I constantly refer back to while working.
 I will often have an idea for a while before I start a painting.
 Sometimes I’ll start and finish multiple paintings in one day.
 Some paintings I’ll work on for months before I feel that they're finished.

 I draw inspiration from all around me.
 The people that I love, flowers, costumes, sunsets, nature, brightly painted buildings, other painters, and old family photos.

 Where can we find you when you are not creating art?